 River flooding is a natural phenomenon

 In recent years, we have seen terrible images of the destruction from the floods.
-Here I will refer the flooding from the river.
+Here, we refer to the flooding from the river.
 The water has destroyed homes and other property, even human lives.
 But, what is the story with the floods?

 First, we must deconstruct two things.
 We have to distinguish the floods from the damages of the floods.